 Appendix: responses to 3GPP RAN1’s Liaison Statement (R1-1613770)

-There is consensus on Issue 1: “Radio equipment in unlicensed spectrum should not transmit energy for the primary purpose of blocking access to the channel to others” but resolution is subject to RAN1 completing proposed additional work
+There is consensus on Issue 1: “Radio equipment in unlicensed spectrum should not transmit energy for the primary purpose of blocking access to the channel to others” but resolution is subject use of multiple starting positions

 IEEE 802 suggested in its Liaison Statement to 3GPP RAN1 dated 18 March 2016 (IEEE 802 19-16-0037-09-0000-laa-comments.pdf) that LAA should be modified to avoid sending energy for the primary purpose of blocking access to the channel to others.
-IEEE 802 continued to argue for this important principle in its Liaison Statement to 3GPP RAN1 dated 1 August 2016 (IEEE EC-16-0140-01-00EC).
+IEEE 802 continued to argue for this important principle in its Liaison Statement to 3GPP RAN1 dated 1 August 2016 (IEEE 802 EC-16-0140-01-00EC).
 In the same Liaison Statement, IEEE 802 suggested (Response 1.1) a compromise solution whereby the LAA Rel.
 13 specification is modified to include a recommendation that implementations should avoid transmitting any signals in a channel between the time a device obtains access to the channel using LBT Category 4 and the time of the next subframe or partial subframe boundary.
-As an alternative, it suggested (Response 1.2) that 3GPP RAN1 define additional partial sub-frame starting positions in LAA Rel.
+As an alternative, IEEE 802 suggested (Response 1.2) that 3GPP RAN1 define additional partial sub-frame starting positions in LAA Rel.
 13, so that the need to send reservation signals is minimized.

-3GPP RAN1 responded to IEEE 802 in its Liaison Statement to IEEE 802 dated November 2016 (R1-1613770).
+3GPP RAN1 responded to IEEE 802 in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770).
 In the first part of its response, 3GPP RAN1 asserted that such reservation signals represent legitimate overhead.
 However, 3GPP RAN1 also notified IEEE 802 that there is discussion of adding a statement in 36.300 to minimize the transmission of such signals.
 In the second part of its response, 3GPP RAN1 noted that shortened TTI candidates may be incorporated into FS3 for LAA in the future as a follow on from the current work to add 2-symbol, 4-symbol and 1-slot TTI to Release 14 for FS1 and FS2.

 IEEE 802 does not agree that reservation signals are legitimate overhead, at least partially based on 3GPP RAN1’s assertion in a previous Liaison Statement to IEEE 802 that deferring sending energy until a subframe boundary or partial subframe boundary … provided good LAA performance.
 This assertion highlights the unnecessary and wasteful nature of these reservation signals thus emphasizing their illegitimacy in unlicensed spectrum.
-However, IEEE 802 is pleased that 3GPP RAN1 is likely to adopt IEEE 802’s suggestions for a recommendation to avoid the use of reservation signals and for LAA to include more partial sub-frame starting positions (albeit not in LAA Rel.
-13).
+However, IEEE 802 is pleased that 3GPP has decided (3GPP RP-170848) to adopt IEEE 802’s suggestions for a recommendation to avoid the use of reservation signals by making LAA to include more partial sub-frame starting positions (albeit not in LAA Rel.
+13/14).

 IEEE 802 now believes that this issue is heading towards consensus based on 3GPP RAN1’s efforts to minimize the time between the time a device obtains access to the channel and the next subframe.
 In the meantime, IEEE 802 requests that: